Roy Sproson: Playing career

-In 1957–58 the club found themselves in the last ever season of the Third Division South.
+In 1957–58, the club found themselves in the last-ever season of the Third Division South.
 Norman Low couldn't bring his team to a top twelve finish, which meant the club spent 1958–59 in the new Fourth Division.
-Low adopted an attacking policy, but still relied on men like Sproson to hold the fort at the back.
+Low adopted an attacking policy but still relied on men like Sproson to hold the fort at the back.
 They took the Fourth Division title in 1958–59, though Sproson spent the first half of the season on the sidelines with an ankle injury.
 Terry Miles took his No. 6 jersey, though both Alan Martin and Roy Pritchard failed to hold on to the No. 3 jersey, which Sproson claimed in February 1959.
 It was the first time in six season he played less than forty games, for the next eleven seasons he would make at least thirty games a season.

 He played 49 games in 1959–60.
 Sproson was back.
 In 1960–61 he hit 51 games.
-In 1961–62, 1962–63 and 1963–64 he was a regular custodian in the back four, as the club tried and failed to win promotion.
-In 1964–65 the veteran couldn't prevent the club from slipping back into the fourth tier, as Freddie Steele's second time in charge proved much less successful than the first.
-Under Jackie Mudie and then Stanley Matthews the club struggled.
-Sproson was as much in demand as ever, in 1965–66, 1966–67, 1967–68 and again in 1968–69 the club frittered about at the foot of the league.
+In 1961–62, 1962–63 and 1963–64, he was a regular custodian in the back four, as the club tried and failed to win promotion.
+In 1964–65, the veteran couldn't prevent the club from slipping back into the fourth tier, as Freddie Steele's second time in charge proved much less successful than the first.
+Under Jackie Mudie and then Stanley Matthews, the club struggled.
+Sproson was as much in demand as ever in 1965–66, 1966–67, 1967–68 and again in 1968–69 the club frittered about at the foot of the league.
 He was made the inaugural winner of the Port Vale F.C.
 Player of the Year award in 1967.

 When new manager Gordon Lee finally pushed the team to promotion in 1969–70, forty-year-old Sproson was four years his manager's senior.
-Despite this he managed to post 52 appearances in the campaign.
-Lee had to regularly talk him out of retirement.
-With promotion secured, Sproson was allowed to drift out of the first team picture.
+Despite this, he managed to post 52 appearances in the campaign.
+Lee had to talk him out of retirement regularly.
+With promotion secured, Sproson was allowed to drift out of the first-team picture.
 Named Gillette Sportsman of the Year in April 1970, he made seven appearances in 1970–71.
 His final appearance came on 8 May 1972 in a 2–1 defeat to Rotherham United at Vale Park.
 It was his only League match of the season, and he continued at the club in a coaching capacity.

-Sproson finished with a grand total 837 starts and five substitute appearances, being yellow carded just twice in his professional career.
-Many supporters believed if he had not remained so intensely loyal to Vale then he would certainly have played in the First Division, and possibly even received international honours.
+Sproson finished with a total of 837 starts and five substitute appearances, being yellow-carded just twice in his professional career.
+Many supporters believed if he had not remained so intensely loyal to Vale.
+He would certainly have played in the First Division and possibly even received international honours.